kiddiRU/Verk1_H1/diary/Day1/GroupMeeting1.md

 - Would like to keep schedule
 - Would like to work together in person
 - Would like a good dm response time
-- Would like a definced coding standard
+- Would like a defined coding standard
 - Would like each person to setup up a schedule which include work time, lunch and breaks, not mandatory

 ### Kristinn